BitcoinDesign/Guide/social-media.md

 ##### Content ideas

-- Guide highlights: When new content is added to the guide, create a new thread on the additions (or re-post the authors threads - probably better).
+- Guide highlights: When new content is added to the guide, create a new thread on the additions (or re-post the authors threads - probably better)
-- Designer spotlight: highlight a designer in the community and share a short story about them / why they like bitcoin / what they work on etc.
+- Designer spotlight: Highlight a designer in the community and share a short story about them / why they like bitcoin / what they work on etc.
 - Announce calls and call recordings (learning bitcoin & design, design review, community call…)
 - Quick user research and polls for community projects
 - Respond to current design-related conversations (e.g. post a link to the Units & Symbols page if there’s a thread somewhere around unit formatting)